 2. merze out the typical causes

-A sensible approach in the fight for a clean environment is to weed out the typical offenders.
-Here I've given you a list of the everyday items left behind in nature particularly frequently and their waste free alternatives compiled.
+A sensible approach in the fight for a clean environment is to eliminate the typical culprits.
+Here I have compiled a list of the most common everyday objects left behind in nature and their waste-free alternatives compiled.

 - Cigarette butt = Use a Pocket ashtray (e.g. this one*)

 - ToGo packaging = Use your own containers

 - Plastic packaging = Set on reusable products

 - Beverage containers = Drink tap water from own Drinking bottle (e.g. these*)

 - Individual parts like straws = Waive or use such Stainless steel straws*

 - Dog waste bags = Use Paper dog waste bags & dispose of them later (e.g. the ones here*)